phurwicz/hover/docs/pages/tutorial/t4-annotator-dataset-interaction.md

 You may specify a *positive* regular expression to look for and/or a *negative* one to not look for.

+The `annotator` will amplify the sizes of positive-match data points and shrink those of negative matches.

 {!docs/snippets/markdown/jupyterlab-js-issue.md!}

 <pre data-executable>